kishanpatel789/kp_data_dev_site/content/posts/011_AirflowIncrementalLoading.md

 Summary: Big data can be difficult data.
 Let's checkout how to design our Airflow pipelines to process data more efficiently.
 Status: draft

+## Intro
+I feel amazing.

+I just ran a pipeline that processed over 14 petabytes of data.
+It took about 23 hours and a fair amount of stress.
+But it is done.

+*ping*

+Mr. Client says, "Hey, remember that huge data source you ingested into our warehouse.
+Turns out the data for a one date was corrupted at the source.
+We need to re-run the ingestion."

+Oh fiddlesticks.

+Do I really want to re-run ALL historic data if only a single day's data needs to be refreshed?

+Of course not.
+But I'm a data engineer.
+I'll just use incremental loading.

-What exactly is incremental loading?
+## What is incremental loading
+Incremental loading is the lazy-man's way to get the minimum amount of work done and no more.
 Unlike moving a huge pile of data in one step, you break it down into each manageable chunks and process each chunk independenly.

+In the context of capturing changes in upstream data, incremental loading allows you to process only the data that changed, and nothing else.

 This is more efficient that processing the entire dataset.
 It saves more compute resources (which also leads to a lower cloud bill).
-And it may even shave off some calories.
+And it may even shave off a few calories.

+## Data interval
 Airflow features a concept of a data interval.
 The idea is that each time you run a DAG, the run should process data associated with a certain interval of time.
-Airflow provides certain [template variables](https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html#variables) to help build such time-focused DAGs.
+Airflow provides [template variables](https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html#variables) to help build such time-focused DAGs.
 The most important variables are the `data_interval_start` and `data_interval_end`.

 [ INSERT LINE DIAGRAM OF TIME AND DATA INTERVALS ]

+For example, in our first data interval,

+## Example dag
 Enough theory, let's make this real.
-Suppose we have an app that sells donuts online.
-We're going to build a pipeline that pulls donut orders from the app's API.
+We have an app that sells donuts online.
+We're building a pipeline that processes donut orders.
+We'll pull donut orders from the app's API.
 Then we'll aggregate the data to see how many donuts we're selling each hour.

-Let's check out an example dag that processes donut orders.
-You heard me.
-The people want donuts.
-And there's an online app that sells them.

 [INSERT FLOW CHART OF DAG]